Y-Kilic/ai-agents-docker/README.md

 `/tmp/worldseed/<id>` which is deleted when the agent stops, so it can install tools or run tests without affecting the host environment.

-Alternatively set `USE_VM_AGENT=1` to start each agent inside a lightweight Ubuntu virtual machine powered by **QEMU**.
+Agents run inside lightweight Ubuntu virtual machines powered by **QEMU** by default.
+Set `USE_VM_AGENT=0` to disable this behavior.
 The orchestrator creates a temporary VM image under `/tmp/worldseed-vm/<id>` and removes it once the agent exits.
 When VM mode is enabled, the orchestrator checks for an Ubuntu cloud image in `~/.cache/worldseed/ubuntu-base.img` and downloads it automatically if it is missing so agents can start immediately.
+Visit the **VM Status** page in the Blazor UI to see whether the base image is installed and how many instances are running or to launch a test VM.

 ### OpenAI Configuration